Blood Triglyceride

 2. manufactured within the body by our liver

-Some people who have high cholesterol levels also have high blood triglyceride.
-If your blood has high blood cholesterol as well as high blood triglyceride, the risk for heart disease is greater than if you only had high triglyceride levels or only high cholesterol but healthy triglyceride levels.
+Some people who have high cholesterol level also have high blood triglyceride.
+If your blood has high blood cholesterol as well as high triglycerides, the risk for heart disease is greater than if you only had high triglyceride levels or only high cholesterol but healthy triglyceride levels.
 High triglyceride levels may be associated with insulin resistance, low HDL cholesterol, high LDL cholesterol, liver disease and obesity.

 An overnight fast is necessary to reliably measure blood triglyceride level.
-The following table gives significance of different triglyderide levels.
+The following table gives significance of different triglyceride values and range.

-The American Cholesterol Education Program Expert Panel's recommendation on fasting blood triglyceride levels in adults (May 2001)
+The American Cholesterol Education Program Expert Panel's recommendation on fasting blood triglycerides level in adults (May 2001)

 RiskTriglyceride Level